Buying real estate in Brazil?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Brazil versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-What are the most common mistakes foreigners make when buying land in Brazil?
+What are the classic mistakes foreigners make when buying land in Brazil?

 It's something we develop in our Brazil property pack.

-What's the current price range for different types of land across Brazil, and what's the long-term forecast?
+What are the current average prices for land in different regions of Brazil and what is the long-term forecast?

 Conclusion